 An Enduring Visual Record

 A full color, 272-page hardcover coffee table book of these photographs has been published in a limited print run.
-To purchase, CLICK HERE.
+To view a sample of the book, CLICK HERE.

 Bronx Artists Collective

 Consisting of Daniel Hauben (painter), Judith Lane (writer), Michael Kamber (photographer), and Jeanine Alfieri (sculptor), the Bronx Artists Collective came together in 2013 with the specific goal of creating the Bronx Artist Documentary Project, in order to bring attention to the artistic community currently working in the Bronx.

 BxADP logo designed by Xavier Figueroa